 - Use adequate white space for easier readability.

 - Break up content with bullet points and lists.

 - Check for typos and grammatical errors.

 If everything checks out, you’re ready to publish your first blog post.

-Scroll to the top of the page and click the publish button to post immediately.
+Scroll to the top of the page and click the publish button that’s just to the right of the preview button to have your post go live immediately.

 Step 9.
 Create an Editorial Calendar